11 tips for effectively screening test participants

 6) Use clear and concise language

-7) Be specific when defining frequencies
+7) Be specific when defining frequency

-Provide the option for participants to select ‘Other’, ‘I don’t know’ or ‘None of the above’ as answer options, when a list is not all-encompassing.
+Provide the option for participants to select "Other," "I don’t know," or "None of the above" as answer options, when a list is not all-encompassing.
 This will yield better data, by preventing participants from selecting inaccurate answers just to proceed to the next question.

 9) Provide clear answer choices